-You can decorate a birdhouse very easily with paint.
-However, adding just a few embellishments can quickly change a style to rustic.
+You can decorate an unfinished birdhouse very easily with paint.
+However, by adding some natural embellishments, I’ll show you how to decorate a birdhouse in a rustic style.
 Stones, branches and Spanish moss all add some great natural elements which adds to the character of your finished project.
 An old rusty license plate adds a little more appeal and keeps with the rustic theme.

 This easy craft is quick to do and can be personalized to your liking.
 I bought an unfinished wood birdhouse from Joann craft store for just a couple of dollars on sale.
 Since I have seen many finished birdhouses at a cost of $15 and up, doing this craft yourself is a pretty good deal.

 The only other cost is for the paint.
 You can get small containers of acrylic paint for about a dollar a piece and sometimes even lower.
 If you have an old license plate that you are going to use, you may want to pick paint colors to coordinate.
 You can also use a rectangular sheet of rusty tin from the craft store, which is actually a lot easier to bend.

 Since small stones can easily be found in most places, there isn’t really any other significant costs.
 If you don’t have access to small stone, these can also be purchased from a craft store.
 All in all you will still be spending less than purchasing a finished birdhouse.
 Plus, a custom designed birdhouse will match the decor of the area you are putting it.